For best experience please turn on javascript and use a modern browser!

 Research description

 The Digital History research group explores state-of-the-art research in Digital History by reading and discussing papers, sharing findings of ongoing research, coordinating seminars by inviting speakers, and organizing workshops to learn and/or improve digital skills.
+Every month, the group invites speakers working on different historical topics and periods.
+In addition, we organize meetings together with other ASH research groups and institutes such as KNAW Huygens.

 Digital History can be characterized by three aspects: